eisenzopf/qsip_specification/qsip_v1.0.md

 * **`codecs`** (object, OPTIONAL): Details the codecs offered by the initiator for each media type.
   * **`audio`** (array of strings, OPTIONAL): e.g., `["opus/48000/2"]` (Opus, 48kHz, stereo).
   * **`video`** (array of strings, OPTIONAL): e.g., `["av1/90000", "h264_constrained_baseline/90000"]`.
 Clock rates (e.g., 90000 for video) SHOULD be included.
-* **`sdp_offer`** (string, OPTIONAL): A Session Description Protocol (SDP) offer, typically Base64 encoded or in a minified JSON format if a QSIP-specific SDP-lite is used.
+* **`sdp_offer`** (string, OPTIONAL): A Session Description Protocol (SDP) offer, typically Base64 encoded or in a minified JSON format if a QSRP-specific SDP-lite is used.
 This is for compatibility with WebRTC peers or more complex media negotiation.
 * **`ice_candidates`** (array of objects, OPTIONAL): A list of ICE candidates for NAT traversal.
 Each object might contain:
   * **`candidate`** (string): The SDP a=candidate line value.
   * **`sdpMid`** (string): Media stream identifier.